Key takeaways

 Where AI actually helps a small law firm

-There are six places AI earns its keep inside a small legal practice.
-The first three involve no confidential information and are wide open for consumer tools today.
-The last three require legal-specific or enterprise-grade tools.
+Six places it earns its keep.
+The first three touch no confidential information, so consumer tools are fine there.
+The last three need legal-specific or enterprise-grade tools.

 1. Marketing and business development (no confidential information)

-Most small firms under-market because the partners don't have time and a marketing hire feels excessive.
-AI fixes the math.
+Most small firms under-market.
+There's no time for it, and a marketing hire feels like overkill.

 Claude or ChatGPT can draft: